-"And with you there shall be a man from each tribe, one who is head of his father's household."
+"And with you there shall be a man from each tribe, a man who is a prince of his father's household."
 (1:4)

 A person should strengthen himself to be an "average" individual.
 He should not become arrogant, and he should not become overly humble.
 Neither should he be overcome with bitterness.
 One must realize that we are human; nevertheless, when we do good deeds we reach a higher level.